backwardlight/godshand/README.md

 Keeping an open mind this file may stay inactive; it may vanish eventually when its not guided.
 "Keeping counsel and help in the front as the plan is built."
 A seed grows in a destinctive epogenisis (branchs) from a truthful core.
+Light the way with a three fold path faith hope and charity.